Chris Turner (footballer, born 1958): Manchester United

 In July 1985, Ron Atkinson signed Turner for a £275,000 fee to challenge Gary Bailey for the number one shirt at Manchester United.
 Turner played 22 of the club's 56 matches in the 1985–86 campaign, helping the Red Devils to a fourth-place finish.
 He was on the bench as United lost the 1985 FA Charity Shield to Everton.
-Bailey was injured for most of the 1986–87 season, but Turner could only make it to 29 appearances as youth-team goalkeeper Gary Walsh established himself in the first-team at Old Trafford.
-Turner was placed on the transfer-list by new manager Alex Ferguson, but still went on to make 30 appearances in the 1987–88 season, before his place was taken by incoming Aberdeen goalkeeper Jim Leighton.
+Bailey was injured for most of the 1986–87 season, but Turner could only make it to 29 appearances as youth team goalkeeper Gary Walsh established himself in the first-team at Old Trafford.
+Turner was placed on the transfer-list by new manager Alex Ferguson, but still went on to make 30 appearances in the 1987–88 season before his place was taken by incoming Aberdeen goalkeeper Jim Leighton.

 Return to Sheffield Wednesday

-Turner returned to Sheffield Wednesday, who were struggling in the First Division under Peter Eustace, for a £175,000 fee in September 1988.
-Ironically Eustace was replaced by Ron Atkinson, who managed to keep Wednesday three points above the relegation zone at the end of the 1988–89 season.
+Turner returned to Sheffield Wednesday, who had struggled in the First Division under Peter Eustace, for a £175,000 fee in September 1988.
+Ironically, Eustace was replaced by Ron Atkinson, who managed to keep Wednesday three points above the relegation zone at the end of the 1988–89 season.
 Turner played 23 of the club's 38 league games in the 1989–90 season, as Wednesday dropped out of the top-flight on goal difference.
 He also spent a two-game spell on loan at Howard Wilkinson's Second Division Leeds United, providing cover for the injured Mervyn Day.
 Wednesday made an immediate return to the First Division after securing the third automatic promotion place at the end of the 1990–91 season.
-Turner also kept goal in the 1991 League Cup Final, and kept a clean sheet in a 1–0 victory over former club Manchester United.
+Turner also kept goal in the 1991 League Cup final, and kept a clean sheet in a 1–0 victory over former club Manchester United.

 Leyton Orient

-Turner did not return to the top-flight however, and instead dropped down to the Third Division to sign for Leyton Orient to be reunited with former Wednesday manager Eustace, who paid a fee of £75,000.
-The O's finished in tenth-place at the end of the 1991–92 campaign, in what was Turner's final season as a guaranteed number one.
+However, Turner did not return to the top flight and instead dropped down to the Third Division to sign for Leyton Orient to be reunited with former Wednesday manager Eustace, who paid a fee of £75,000.
+The O's finished in tenth place at the end of the 1991–92 campaign in what was Turner's final season as a guaranteed number one.
 He was voted onto the PFA Team of the Year for the second time in his career.
 He was limited to 20 appearances in the 1992–93 season, as Orient missed out on the play-offs on goal difference.
-He played just eight games of the 1993–94 season, and featured once in the 1994–95 campaign, by which time he had been elevated to joint-manager.
+He played just eight games of the 1993–94 season and featured once in the 1994–95 campaign, by which time he had been elevated to joint-manager.

 Style of play

-Turner was an agile goalkeeper with good reflex shot-stopping ability and good handling, though he lacked physical presence.
+Turner was an agile goalkeeper with good reflex shot-stopping ability and good handling, though he lacked a physical presence.